logseq/logseq/docs/develop-logseq-on-windows.md

   yarn gulp:watch
   ```

-* Open another powershell window, and run `yarn cljs:watch`.
+* Open another powershell window, and run `clj -M:cljs watch app electron`.
 Clojure CLI will pull dependencies from Maven and Clojars, build the app and start the development server.
 Refer [THIS](#set-up-clojure-cli-repository-mirror) if your network access to Maven and Clojars is unstable.

 Now you can access the app via `http://localhost:3001` and all changes to the code will be watched.